CyberPanditG/SquaRevolve/README.md

 SquaRevolve is a grid-based life simulation where squares evolve and interact in a virtual ecosystem.

+## Live Demo

+You can try the simulation online at: [https://cyberpanditg.github.io/SquaRevolve/](https://cyberpanditg.github.io/SquaRevolve/)

 ## Features

 - Grid-based movement system